Results For Articles or Consultants

 Damian J. Arguello

-Damian is an insurance coverage attorney and adjunct law professor whose legal practice focuses on representing and counseling commercial policyholders, business and trial attorneys, and insurance agents and brokers regarding insurance issues.
-In his consulting and expert witness practice, Damian also draws from his pre-law school experience as a claims adjuster for several insurance companies…
+Damian is an insurance coverage attorney, expert witness, and former adjunct law professor whose legal practice focuses on representing and counseling commercial policyholders, business and trial attorneys, and insurance agents and brokers regarding insurance issues.
+In his consulting and expert witness practice, Damian also draws from his pre-law school experience as a claims adjuster for…

 Tips for lawyers on working with Expert Witnesses – what’s not taught in Law school